mmilak197/spring.security-fullcourse/README.md

 }'

 ## Protip
-To view the permissions you need to go https://jwt.io/ and paste generate token, on the right side in 'Payload' section you can see all authorities.
+To view the permissions you need to go https://jwt.io/ and paste generated token, on the right side in 'Payload' section you can see all authorities.

 ## If you want get student list
 Send GET request
 on http://localhost:8080/management/api/v1/students
-and set type Authorization on Bearer Token and paste generate previous token.
+and set type Authorization on Bearer Token and paste generated previous token.
 If token will be correct response from server will be contain information about student list